Melkor-1/verse/README.md

 ## Contributing

 If you'd like to contribute to the Verse Finder program, feel free to fork the repository, make your changes, and submit a pull request.
 Bug fixes, improvements, and new features are always welcome!

-## License
-This program is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.